AlexeyGorovoy/zeithalt/timeline/index.md

 We see it happen again this time - despite an ongoing war between the [Minds](../refs/minds.md) and [Deltans](../refs/deltans) on one side and [Silvans](../refs/silvans.md) with [Cybers](../refs/cybers.md) on the other.

-This was a long an enduring battle though the night, however the factions were able to hold their ground and push back the [Corruption](../refs/corruption.md).
+It was a long an enduring battle through the night, however the factions were able to hold their ground and push back the [Corruption](../refs/corruption.md).

-Notably [Delta Collective](../refs/delta_collective.md) had the strongest army on the battlefield, being almost equal to the combined forces of three other factions.
+Notably, [Delta Collective](../refs/delta_collective.md) had the strongest army on the battlefield, being almost equal to the combined forces of three other factions.

 ![Battle Map](../timeline/map/eon0740.png)